 MAC address filtering is a function that allows only specific MAC address configured in the WLAN access point/ router to connect.
-If you are using MAC address filtering on the WLAN access point/router, you need to configure the MAC address of your printer.
+If you are using MAC address filtering in the WLAN access point/ router, you need to configure your MAC address of your printer.

 You can find your printer's MAC Address by checking the Communication settings in the Printer Setting Tool or by printing the Printer Configuration.
 Click here to see the details of how to find your printer's network settings.

 Before you assign the IP address manually using Static mode, please read the following.

 The IP address which you wish to assign to your printer.

 - Must be chosen from outside the range of the IP address that might be assigned as a dynamic address by DHCP server.